revett/go-yt-comments/README.md

 ## Usage

-The example below fetches a maxium of 250 comments for the this [video](https://www.youtube.com/watch?v=oS169nq8Prw).
+The example below fetches a maxium of 250 comments for this [video](https://www.youtube.com/watch?v=oS169nq8Prw).

 ```golang